-In this study we provide, for the first time to our knowledge, a comprehensive metabolomics analysis of human plasma samples collected at 8 time points from the artery and the hepatic vein during and after one acute bout of exercise.
-The participants performed aerobic endurance exercise at 60% VO2max for 120 min.
-At this intensity, hepatic blood flow was not reduced and an increase in hepatic oxygen uptake was observed.
-An approximately 2-fold increase of oxygen uptake has also been reported in other studies performed at a moderate exercise intensity, e.g. during exercise at 30% VO2max for 240 min (3), at 55% VO2max for 60 min (24), and at 60% VO2max for 120 min (25).
-Even with a 50 % reduction in hepatic blood flow during intense exercise a slightly increased oxygen uptake was reported (6), which underlines the capacity of the hepato-splanchnic region to increase oxygen extraction in order to maintain metabolic processes during states of blood flow redistribution towards the working muscle (26).
-Together with the increase in CO2 release this is a clear indication of higher metabolic activity in the liver of exercising humans and underlines an increased demand for ATP as reported in the liver of exercising mice (8).
+An approximately 2-fold increase of oxygen uptake has also been reported in other studies performed at a moderate exercise intensity, such as during exercise at 30% VO2max for 240 minutes (3), at 55% VO2max for 60 minutes (24), and at 60% VO2max for 120 minutes (25).
+Even with a 50% reduction in hepatic blood flow during intense exercise, a slightly increased oxygen uptake was reported (6), which underlines the capacity of the hepato-splanchnic region to increase oxygen extraction in order to maintain metabolic processes during states of blood flow redistribution towards the working muscle (26).
+Together with the increase in CO2 release, this is a clear indication of higher metabolic activity in the liver of exercising humans and underlines an increased demand for ATP as reported in the liver of exercising mice (8).